srijan/srijan_blog/_posts/2013-08-03-astar-erlang-basic.md

 Recently I had to write some path finding algorithms in Erlang.
 The first version I chose was A\*.
 But, there is no easy way to implent A\* in a distributed way.
 So, this is the simplest implementation possible.
 I may rewrite it later if I find a better way.

+This code is mostly a modified version of [this one](http://stevegilham.blogspot.in/2008/10/first-refactoring-of-star-in-erlang.html).

 The code hosted on gist follows below, followed by some notes.

 {% gistnocache 6142366 astar.erl %}